BitPoet/LoolEditor/README.md

 - Your LibreOffice editor should open in a modal and you should be able to edit the file and save any changes

 ## ToDo
-- Pass the correct locale to the CODE leaflet
+- ~~Pass the correct locale to the CODE leaflet~~ [X] Done, language can now be set in PW's user profile
 - ~~Finish implementing file locking~~ [X] Done
 - ~~Make the editor modal look nicer and fit the editor more tightly into the available space~~ [X] Done
 - Add a little more error handling and reporting
 - Allow more customization
-- Add history support (WIP)
+- Add history support (WIP: versions are stored and can be listed so far)
 - ~~Make editor use configurable on a per-field basis~~ [X] Done

 ## Screencap